nens/threedi-docs/source/a_releasenotes.rst

 ==================

 We have added a toolbox to our repo’s that enables user to start simulations via the API v3 directly.
 There are two ways to install this wizard:

-- By installing the modeller interface <include: download link here>
+- By installing the `modeller interface <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.10.6-1-Setup-x86_64.exe>`_

-- As a plugin:  <include: explanation here>.
-(After installation open the panel as follows: In QGIS menu choose plugins --> 3Di API Client --> 3Di API Client
+- As a plugin:  :ref:`plugin_installation` (After installation open the panel as follows: In QGIS menu choose plugins --> 3Di API Client --> 3Di API Client

 .. figure:: image/a_releasenotes_how_to_active_qgisapi_plugin.png
     :alt: How to activate the QGIS API plugin